Fort Myers Traumatic Brain Injury Lawyer

 Traumatic brain injuries (TBIs) can range from mild concussions to severe brain damage, resulting in complications and limitations for life which require continuous care and treatment.
 Those who suffer a traumatic brain injury might face decades of therapy with specialists who help them regain brain function and with psychologists who help them cope with the emotional aftermath of a severe TBI.

-Suffering a catastrophic brain injury brings immense amounts of mental anguish to victims and their families, who also have to learn how to cope with the challenges of their family member’s injury.
+Suffering a catastrophic brain injury in brings immense amounts of mental anguish to victims and their families, who also have to learn how to cope with the challenges of their family member’s injury.
 The aftermath of a severe injury can also lead to financial difficulties.
 TBI victims who used to financially support their families sometimes cannot return to work, losing wages while accumulating increasing amounts of medical expenses often associated with brain injuries.
 In extreme cases, families face foreclosures, vehicle repossession, and not having enough money for day-to-day needs.

 Advocating for Traumatic Brain Injury Victims Since 1995